How to Build a Garden Bed Without Screws: A Simple Guide

 When it comes to longevity and ease of use, composite and cedar are top contenders.
 Cedar is a classic choice for raised garden beds because it naturally resists rot, so you don't have to worry about it breaking down after a few seasons.
 It has a beautiful, natural look that many gardeners love.
 On the other hand, composite materials offer incredible durability and resistance to weathering.
 Made from a mix of recycled plastic and wood fibers, they won't warp, rot, or splinter.
 This makes them a fantastic, low-maintenance option that will keep your garden looking sharp for years without any extra work from you.

-Considering Stone or Blocks?
+What About Using Stone or Blocks?

 If you're aiming for a more permanent, rustic look, stone or planter blocks are an excellent choice.
 These materials are incredibly sturdy and can create a beautiful, long-lasting structure for your garden.
 Using interlocking planter blocks allows for a straightforward, screw-free assembly.
 They are also perfect for building tiered garden beds, which can add visual interest and make great use of your space.
 The main thing to keep in mind is that stone and blocks are heavy.
 This means more heavy lifting during setup, but the result is a solid garden bed that isn't going anywhere.